syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Sorting

-The SfListView allows you to sort its data by using the [SfListView.DataSource.SortDescriptors](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property.
+The .NET MAUI ListView allows you to sort its data by using the [SfListView.DataSource.SortDescriptors](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property.
 Create a [SortDescriptor](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.SortDescriptor.html) for the property to be sorted, and add it to the `DataSource.SortDescriptors` collection.

 Refresh the view by calling the [SfListView.RefreshView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_RefreshView) method.